airtap/airtap/doc/airtap.yml.md

-# Zuul.yml
+# airtap.yml

-The `.zuul.yml` file lives in each project directory and contains per-project test settings.
+The `.airtap.yml` file lives in each project directory and contains per-project test settings.

 The following fields are supported

 ### ui (required)

-Identifies the testing framework zuul will use when orchestrating the test harness.
+Identifies the testing framework airtap will use when orchestrating the test harness.
 Currently supported values: qunit, mocha-tdd, mocha-qunit, mocha-bdd, tape, jasmine, jasmine2

 ```
 ui: qunit